raphlinus/raphlinus.github.io/_posts/2021-11-04-prefix-sum-portable.md

 It's worth noting that the Vulkan memory model faced a similar choice when they were defining the semantics of atomics for Vulkan, and came to a different decision than WGSL.
 As is clear from [their blog post,][Atomic Operations vs Atomic Objects] they recognize the importance of working with existing shaders and shader languages, even if it isn't as aesthetically pleasing as a strictly typed approach.

+While I've been disappointed to run into these problems, I remain optimistic about the propsects for WebGPU to run real compute loads.
+I just think it'll take a while to get there.
+In the meantime, I will continue to track progress and help where I can with things like test cases and spec clarifications.

 ## GPU bugs

 I've encountered a lot of GPU bugs in my work on piet-gpu.
 That's largely because it's off the beaten path, trying to do advanced things with compute shaders that haven't been done before.
 I've probably spent about half my time in the last three weeks tracking down exciting crashes and hangs, trying to figure out whether it was a problem with my code, a spec, my understanding of the spec, or the GPU driver.

 My approach to bugs is a little different than most people who work with GPUs.
 While I have been doing quite a bit of experimentation, I'm also trying to work with specs in a principled way, so there is a solid argument my code is correct with respect to the spec.
 Then, when there is a failure, once we figure out it isn't in my code, I try to create a reduced test case to clearly demonstrate GPU behavior that is not compliant with the spec.
 And then I would like to get some form of that test case into the official test suite, so it hopefully gets fixed and stays fixed.
 I believe this will help the entire ecosystem.

 It's expected that decoupled look-back should run well on Nvidia hardware, as the algorithm was invented there, but less so on other hardware.
 While it is mainstream to structure compute pipelines so each dispatch can depend on data written in previous stages, there is something slightly taboo about coordination between workgroups in the same dispatch.
 Many GPU experts I've talked with express skepticism that this can work at all.
-Even so, interest in this type of pattern is picking up, in part because of advanced rendering engines like Nanite, which also uses atomics to coordinate work between workgroups in a live-running dispatch.
+Even so, interest in this type of pattern is picking up, in part because of advanced rendering engines like ]p[Nanite][A Deep Dive into Nanite], which also uses atomics to coordinate work between workgroups in a live-running dispatch.
 Future GPUs will be expected to run this type of workload reliably; right now there's a flavor of hacking around until it works on a specific GPU, then hoping a driver update doesn't break things.

 One device I tested, the AMD 5700 XT running under Windows with Vulkan, had a very interesting pattern of failures.
 The "compatibility mode" variant of prefix sum (which uses barriers and coherent buffers, but no explicit atomic loads or stores) worked just fine, and with impressive performance to boot (around 48 G elements/s, basically the same as memcpy).
 But the other two variants, based on atomics, failed badly.
 I spent some time tracking this down, and was ultimately able to reduce the failure to a version of the classical message-passing atomic litmus test.
 This was surprising to me, as there's also a version of that test in the [Vulkan Conformance Test Suite][Vulkan CTS].
 Why didn't that catch it?